tianguanzhong/tianguanzhong.github.io/index.md

 ### Student Recruitment
 <p style="text-align:justify; text-justify:inter-ideograph;">
-I am currently recruiting both Ph.D. and Master students.
-Requirements: 1) B.Sc. degree in Computer Science or Electronic Engineering, in particular those with good mathematics, algorithm or programming background.
+I am currently recruiting both Ph.D./Graduate/Undergraduate students.
+Requirements: 1) B.Sc. or Master degree in Computer Science or Electronic Engineering, in particular those with good mathematics, algorithm or programming background.
 2) Must be self-motivated.
 3) Work or study in the area of visual perception, image/video signal processing, or multimedia system.
-If you are interested, please contact via email.
+If you are interested, fell free to contact me via email.
 </p>

 ### Recent News